sekai-app/sekai-memobase/readme.md

 </div>

 > **Does your AI forget your users？** 🌬️
+>
 > MemoBase maintains long-term memory of your users, for your product.

 > **Do you understand the customers that using your AI?** 🖼️
-> MemoBase have a real-time updated user profile, involoving many aspects of your users:
-> Age, Education, Interests, Options.
 >
+> MemoBase have a real-time updated user profile, involoving many aspects of your users: Age, Education, Interests, Options.
+>
-> Or, [Customize](./src/server/readme.md/#Customization) the aspects you want MemoBase to collect.
+> [Customize](./src/server/readme.md/#Customization) the aspects you want MemoBase to collect.

 > **Do you want users spend more time on your Apps?** ⌛️
+>
 > MemoBase is working with some AI companion startups.
 They have observated increased chatting turns after adopting MemoBase, leading to higher user retention and subscription rate.